anandrajesh3556-hub/Smart-Chat/README.md

 # 📌 About The Project

-Campus Talk provides a dedicated digital space for students to:
+Smart Chat provides a dedicated digital space for students to:
 - Create discussion threads
 - Share updates and ideas
 - Interact with fellow students